 About the issue

-The Indigenous-focussed issue is a first for the Martlet and the Native Students Union.
+The first Indigenous-focussed issue was published in 2021!
+This is the second collaboration for the Martlet and the Native Students Union.

 This project will highlight Indigenous news, stories, and artists from the W̱SÁNEĆ and Lək̓ʷəŋən people, and Indigenous peoples from other nations that are living and working on the lands we now call Victoria.